moding-il/bizdoc.core/README.md

 }]
 ```

-_Conditions_ and _Projections_ are *axis* like expression, and can declare range, array of values or a mask.
+_Conditions_ and _Projections_ receive *axis expression*, and can represent a range, an array or a mask.

 #### Supporting view modes